-Kerala education minister questions AAP MLA’s claim that state ‘officials’ visited Delhi school
+Kerala education minister questions AAP MLA’s claim that state officials visited Delhi school

-Aam Aadmi Party MLA Atishi said on Saturday that she hosted ‘officials from Kerala’ at a school in Delhi’s Kalkaji area.
+Aam Aadmi Party MLA Atishi said on Saturday that officials from Kerala were studying the Delhi education model.

-Kerala Education Minister V Sivankutty on Sunday questioned the Aam Aadmi Party’s claim that officials from his state visited a school in Delhi to learn about the party’s “education model”.
+Kerala Education Minister V Sivankutty on Sunday refuted the Aam Aadmi Party’s claim that officials from his state had visited a school in Delhi to learn about the party’s “education model”.

-On Saturday, AAP MLA Atishi said that she had hosted “officials from Kerala” at a school in Kalkaji area.
+On Saturday, AAP MLA Atishi said that she had hosted officials from Kerala at a school in Kalkaji area.
 “They were keen to understand and implement our education model in their state,” she said.
 “This is [AAP chief] Arvind Kejriwal government’s idea of nation building.
 Development through collaboration.”

-Atishi is an MLA from the Kalkaji constituency in Delhi.
+Atishi is the MLA from the Kalkaji constituency in Delhi.

-To this, Sivankutty said that the Kerala education department had not sent anyone for this purpose.
+To this, Sivankutty said that the Kerala education department had not sent any officials to Delhi for this purpose.
 He said that on the contrary, the government had assisted officials from Delhi who visited the southern state to study the “Kerala model” last month.
 “We would like to know which ‘officials’ were welcomed by the AAP MLA,” he said.

 In response, Atishi referred to a press release by the Delhi government, which stated that the persons who visited the school in Delhi were “renowned educationists and dignitaries” Victor TI and M Dinesh Babu.